MiroslavHustak/FSharp-Coding-Guidelines/README.md

 These coding guidelines apply for typical F# code created by CS-illiterate dumbs like me, do not apply to experienced or smart developers and do not apply for very special cases such as highly-performant code or heavy data processing, game development, or graphic.

+> [!NOTE]
-*A note for humans: The entries reflect my experience with coding and the problems I ran into (and, to a lesser extent, issues I noticed in code written by others such as introducing nulls or `.Value` on `Option` types).
-No idea for an entry was proposed by LLM-based copilots; they only helped with wording, structure and some explanatory remarks.*
+> The entries reflect my own experience with coding and the problems I ran into — and, to a lesser extent, issues I noticed in code written by others, such as introducing nulls or using `.Value` on `Option` types, both cautioned against below. **No entry's idea was proposed by an LLM-based copilot**; they only helped with wording, structure, and some explanatory remarks.
+>

 ## 1. Philosophy